© Alexandr Kornienko | Dreamstime.com

 “Both polyunsaturated fats and monounsaturated fats are effective in reducing cardiovascular disease,” the panel wrote in its report.
 “The effect is greatest for polyunsaturated fats.”

-Based on the AHA panel’s conclusions, it sounds like an obvious choice: Oils that have the most polyunsaturated fats, like corn and soybean, appear to be the healthiest overall because they have the most benefit for heart health.
+Based on the AHA panel’s conclusions, it sounds like an obvious choice: Oils that have the most polyunsaturated fats, like corn and soybean, appear to be the healthiest cooking oil overall because they have the most benefit for heart health.
 But that’s not the real message.
 The panel’s work echoes what you’ve been hearing for years: All other factors in your diet being equal, the type of fats you consume—not the total amount of them—is the most important thing.
 So there is no single oil to anoint as “the winner.”
 The answer instead involves different types of oils and how we consume them:

 - Replace some of your saturated fats from animal foods with unsaturated fats from plant oils; that practice, per research, appears to promote health.